Beromünster: Demographics

 Beromünster has an unemployment rate of 1.18%.
-As of 2005, there were 91 people employed in the primary economic sector and about 32 businesses involved in this sector.
+As of 2005, there were 91 people employed in the primary economic sector and about 32 businesses were involved.
 308 people are employed in the secondary sector and there are 38 businesses in this sector.
 709 people are employed in the tertiary sector, with 96 businesses in this sector.
 As of 2000 50.5% of the population of the municipality were employed in some capacity.
 At the same time, females made up 40.5% of the workforce.